 Assault & Battery Claims Against Uber & Lyft

 Car accidents are not the only source of claims and civil lawsuits against Lyft and Uber.
 Unfortunately, drivers for both companies occasionally do bad things to passengers that result in lawsuits for torts such as assault or battery.
 Even though their drivers are technically independent contractors as opposed to company employees, Lyft and Uber can still be held liable for the bad acts of their drivers under several legal theories.
-The legal basis for these type of tort claims against Lyft and Uber is analyzed in detail in a recent opinion from the U.S. District Court in California.
+The legal basis for these types of tort claims against Lyft and Uber is analyzed in detail in a recent opinion from the U.S. District Court in California.

 In that case, Doe v.
 Uber Technologies, an Uber driver was taking a young female passenger home late at night and assaulted and raped her.
 She sued Uber and asserted claims for (1) negligent hiring and supervision; and (2) assault and battery.
 Uber’s liability for the assault and battery claims was based on the theory of respondeat superior which holds employers vicariously liable for the acts of employees.
-Uber moved to dismiss the vicarious liability claims on the grounds that the driver was an independent contractor not an employee.
+Uber moved to dismiss the vicarious liability claims on the grounds that the driver was an independent contractor, not an employee.
 The Court rejected this defense pointing to several facts which indicate that Uber maintains a level of control over its drivers that is consistent with an employer-employee relationship:

 - Uber retains the right to terminate drivers at will